Rubio says Trump to get involved in Sudan peace efforts as civil war rages

 Babnusa serves as a gateway to the western Darfur region, over which the RSF took full control last month, and the whole of western Sudan.

 The RSF’s assault on Babnusa builds on the paramilitary group’s momentum after it captured the city of el-Fasher, the army’s final holdout in Darfur, following an 18-month siege.
-The RSF have been accused of committing widespread atrocities in el-Fasher.
+The RSF has been accused of committing widespread atrocities in el-Fasher.

-The latest fighting also appear to break the unilateral ceasefire that was announced by the RSF following mediation efforts from the Quad.
+The latest fighting also appears to break the unilateral ceasefire that was announced by the RSF following mediation efforts by the Quad.

 The SAF, which rejected the ceasefire terms presented by the Quad as too favourable to its adversary, has accused the RSF of continuing attacks despite its declared truce.
 It also said that the UAE’s involvement in the Quad is biased and that the proposal aimed to eliminate the army.